sgngr/tv-m036/README.md

 ## Tips

 - In case of poor or unexpected image quality, unplugging the USB connector during video streaming may result in a hard reset of the device.

+- In the event of trouble, it can be helpful to compile and execute C code (`tvM036.c`).